 Food Establishment Inspection Reports

-Understanding Health Inspection Reports
+Look up Health Inspection Reports

-- Restaurant or retail food store name
+- The restaurant or retail food store name

 - Inspection date

 - Type of inspection (i.e. routine or reinspection)

 - Wisconsin Food Code number and section (definitions are in Chapter 1)

 - The actions needed to correct the violation

 The five most common violations that cause foodborne illness outbreaks are: